Generic Name: filgrastim (fil-GRA-stim)

 Important safety information:

-- Neupogen may cause an allergic reaction (rash; hives; itching; swelling of the mouth, face, lips, or tongue; dizziness; fainting; shortness of breath; wheezing; fast heartbeat; sudden increased sweating), usually within 30 minutes after receiving this medication.
+- Neupogen may cause an allergic reaction (rash; hives; itching; swelling of the mouth, face, lips, or tongue; dizziness; fainting; shortness of breath; wheezing; fast heartbeat; sudden increased sweating), usually within 30 minutes after receiving Neupogen.
 Contact your doctor immediately if you experience an allergic reaction.

 - Neupogen may not prevent all infections.
 Contact your doctor right away if you develop signs of an infection (eg, fever; chills; rash; sore throat; diarrhea; pain, redness, or swelling around a cut or sore).

 - You may experience bone or muscle aches while you use Neupogen.
 These symptoms can usually be relieved by a non-aspirin pain reliever (eg, acetaminophen).

 - If you have a latex allergy, talk with your doctor.
 Some products have latex.

 - Serious and sometimes fatal spleen problems (including spleen rupture) have been reported in patients using Neupogen.
 Contact your doctor right away if pain occurs in the left upper stomach area or left shoulder tip area.

 - Some people with sickle cell disease have had times where the sickle cell disease has gotten worse when taking Neupogen.
 Sometimes, this has been deadly.
 Discuss any questions or concerns with your doctor.

 - Neupogen may cause a serious and sometimes fatal problem called capillary leak syndrome (CLS).
 CLS may lead to low blood pressure and harm to the organs.
 It may also lead to bleeding or lower blood flow in the stomach or bowel, chest pain or pressure, confusion, heart attack, irregular heartbeat, kidney problems, lung or breathing problems, or swelling.
 Discuss any questions or concerns with your doctor.